-Although increased housing opportunities are identified within the North Desert on underutilized/vacant lands (e.g., Helendale, Victorville), none of these identified properties are designated Prime Farmland, Unique Farmlands, or Farmland of Statewide Importance.
+Although increased housing opportunities are identified within the North Desert on vacant lands (e.g., Helendale, Victorville), none of these identified properties are designated Prime Farmland, Unique Farmlands, or Farmland of Statewide Importance.

 In the Valley region, the only area with Prime Farmland, Unique Farmland, or Farmland of Statewide Importance is in the Mentone CPA (California Department of Conservation 2016).
-The Housing Element identifies a capacity for 739 housing units on vacant and underutilized properties in Mentone.
-As shown in

-Table 13, Designated Farmlands Identified as Housing Opportunities, five parcels are designated as Unique Farmland.
+The Housing Element identifies a capacity for 277housing units on vacant properties in Mentone.
+As shown in Table 13, Designated Farmlands Identified as Housing Opportunities, two parcels are designated as Unique Farmland.
 None of these parcels are under Williamson Act contracts.
-Of these five parcels, three contain existing agricultural operations, and the other two are vacant (no vegetation or discontinued operations).
-All five parcels are designated for residential development under the CWP.
+The two parcels are designated for residential development under the CWP and do not have vegetation or discontinued agricultural operations.
 Therefore, the potential development of these properties for housing was included in the CWP PEIR evaluation and, with compliance to the CWP policies-including NR-7.2, Preservation of Important Farmlands-the impact to agricultural resources was determined to be less than significant.